Skip to content

 • retain details of object and cash donors, and (with their consent) to publicly acknowledge those donors

-• administer a booking for an event
+• process, administer and issue information about a booking for an event or exhibition which an individual has booked or registered

 • request and receive feedback about visitor experiences

-• generate invitation lists for Museum events.
+• generate invitation lists for Museum events

-Bookings for venue hire, Museum events, conferences, school visits, tourism experiences and guided tours are regularly taken by the Museum.
+2. Bookings for venue hire are regularly taken by the Museum.
 The personal information usually collected would include name, phone number, email address and postcode.
 The purpose of collecting this information is to process a booking and to ensure that an event or visit is properly coordinated.
-This information is not used for any other purpose (such as unsolicited marketing) without the consent of the individual concerned.
-However, the information may be used to generate broad demographic data.

-3. Visitor information and feedback
+1. Visitor information and feedback

 Where members of the public provide their personal information to the Museum in the course of making an enquiry or comment, that information will generally only be used by the Museum to deal with the person’s enquiry or comment.